pc-john/vkperf/ListOfTests.md

 }
 ```

-More details can be found in [Packed data tests](#packed-data-tests) section.
+More details about packed data can be found in [Packed data tests](#packed-data-tests) section.

 ### Attribute conversion test

-Used in the test:
+It is used in the test:
-- Four attributes performance - 2x vec4 and 2x R8G8B8A8 attribute
+- Four attributes performance - 2x vec4 and 2x uint attribute

 The code of the test is the same as [Attribute tests](#attribute-tests),
 particularly Four attributes performance - 4x vec4 attribute,
 with the exception that two buffers are not using VK_FORMAT_R32G32B32A32_SFLOAT
-but VK_FORMAT_R8G8B8A8_UNORM in VkPipelineVertexInputStateCreateInfo:
+but VK_FORMAT_R8G8B8A8_UNORM in VkPipelineVertexInputStateCreateInfo.
+Thus, the data conversion is needed on the shader input.
+The measurement of the conversion overhead is the focus of this test.

 ```c++
 array<const vk::VertexInputAttributeDescription,4>{  // pVertexAttributeDescriptions